Overview

 GusNIP NTAE Center

-The GusNIP NTAE’s Nutrition Incentive Hub provides free one-on-one support - including templates, checklists, webinars, and other resources - to all GusNIP grantees and applicants.
+The Nutrition Incentive Hub serves as the GusNIP Nutrition Incentive Program Training, Technical Assistance, Evaluation, and Information (NTAE) Center.
+They provide free one-on-one support, as well as templates, checklists, webinars, and other resources, to all GusNIP grantees and applicants.
 Applicants are highly encouraged to take advantage of these technical assistance resources and services.
-Please visit the resource page.

-A list of current GusNIP Produce Prescription awardees can be found on the Nutrition Incentive Hub’s map of grantee projects.
+- A list of current GusNIP Nutrition Incentive awardees can be found on the Nutrition Incentive Hub’s map of grantee projects.

-You must request this letter of support for your application – the NTAE will not automatically generate one for you.
-Produce Prescription Program letter of support requests received by midnight ET each Friday will be sent to requestors the following Tuesday; with the exception of the week of February 26th as the RFA is due on February 28th.
-During this final week of the open RFA period all letter requests forms must be received by midnight ET on Monday, February 26th.
-We strongly encourage applicants to request their letter well in advance of February 26th.
-Complete the LINK "https://tfaforms.com/5102678" to schedule a consultation.
+Note: Nutrition Incentive Program (GusNIP-NI) letter requests received by midnight ET each Monday will be sent to requestors the following Tuesday; with the exception of the week of May 13th as the RFA is due on May 14th.
+During this final week of the open NOFO period all letter requests forms must be received by midnight ET on Thursday, May 9th.
+We strongly encourage applicants to request their letter well in advance of May 9th.

 Resources for Awardees